First Crusade: Establishment of the Kingdom of Jerusalem

 On 22 July, a council was held in the Church of the Holy Sepulchre to establish governance for Jerusalem.
 The death of the Greek Patriarch meant there was no obvious ecclesiastical candidate to establish a religious lordship, as a body of opinion maintained.
 Although Raymond of Toulouse could claim to be the pre-eminent crusade leader from 1098 his support had waned since his failed attempts to besiege Arqa and create his own realm.
 This may have been why he piously refused the crown on the grounds that it could only be worn by Christ.
 It may also have been an attempt to persuade others to reject the title, but Godfrey was already familiar with such a position.
 Probably more persuasive was the presence of the large army from Lorraine, led by him and his brothers, Eustace and Baldwin, vassals of the Ardennes–Bouillion dynasty.
 Godfrey was then elected leader, accepting the title Advocatus Sancti Sepulchri or Defender of the Holy Sepulchre.
 Raymond, incensed at this development, attempted to seize the Tower of David before leaving the city.

+Urban II died on 29 July 1099, fourteen days after the capture of Jerusalem by the Crusaders, but before news of the event had reached Rome.
+He was succeeded by Pope Paschal II, who would serve almost 20 years.

 While the Kingdom of Jerusalem would remain until 1291, the city of Jerusalem would be lost to the Muslims under Saladin in 1187, a result of the decisive Battle of Hattin.
-The history of Jerusalem would record Muslim rule for 40 years, returning finally to Christian control following a series of later Crusades.
+The history of Jerusalem would record Muslim rule for 40 years, returning to Christian control following a series of later Crusades.

 Battle of Ascalon

 In August 1099, Fatimid vizier al-Afdal Shahanshah landed a force of 20,000 North Africans at Ascalon.
-Geoffrey and Raymond marched out to meet this force on 9 August with a force of only 1,200 knights and 9,000 foot soldiers.
+Geoffrey and Raymond marched out to meet this force on 9 August at the Battle of Ascalon with a force of only 1,200 knights and 9,000 foot soldiers.
 Outnumbered two to one, the Franks launched a surprise dawn attack and routed the overconfident and unprepared Muslim force.
 The opportunity was wasted though, as squabbling between Raymond and Godfrey prevented an attempt by the city's garrison to surrender to the more trusted Raymond.
 The crusaders had won a decisive victory, but the city remained in Muslim hands and a military threat to the nascent kingdom.